-Mark Heine is chairman of the board and CEO of Fugro, with the headquarters in the Netherlands.
-Fugro is the leading and largest specialised survey company in the world, serving the full lifecycle of assets, and calls itself a Geo-data specialist.
-For the avid mountaineer Heine, challenges are never too high to take on, not even heading up a multinational in transition, from a company largely dependent on the oil and gas industry to one that wants to co-create a sustainable and liveable world.
-We talked to Mark Heine about leadership style, strategies for finding new employees, and Seabed 2030.
-About this ambitious project, Heine says ‘Commercial companies need to work together with NGOs and academia to make this happen.’
+Mark Heine is chairman of the board and CEO of Fugro, which is headquartered in the Netherlands.
+Fugro is among the leading and largest specialized survey companies in the world, serving the full lifecycle of assets, and describes itself as a geodata specialist.
+For the avid mountaineer Heine, no challenge is too great to take on, not even heading up a multinational in transition from a company largely dependent on the oil and gas industry to one that wants to co-create a sustainable and liveable world.
+We talked to Mark Heine about leadership styles, strategies for finding new employees, and Seabed 2030.
+On the topic of this ambitious project, Heine says “Commercial companies need to work together with NGOs and academia to make this happen”.

 Fugro claims to support a safer and more sustainable world.
 How?

 ‘Through the nature of our work, we provide information about the earth and structures built upon it to help design, build and operate our client’s assets in a safe, sustainable and efficient manner; we are experts in understanding the risks of overusing the Earth.
 Also, in a company that gets half of its revenue from the oil and gas industry, but is now also doing 50% of its activities in offshore wind, infrastructure and nautical, climate change is a topic of daily discussion.
 Hydrography plays an increasingly large role for Fugro, also because of climate change, as we map coastlines and coastal zones to learn more about tsunami hazards or rising sea levels.